ARTISTIC & ADMINISTRATIVE STAFF

 MAURA (MO) HANLON, ASSOCIATE ARTISTIC DIRECTOR

-Maura Hanlon has directed many, many plays including 2015 season’s, Failure: A Love Story, Jerusalem, Eurydice, Wintertime, The Rose Tattoo (Cape Rep), and Peter Pan and Wendy (HJT).
-She is a sometime actor (including Cape Rep’s The Drowsy Chaperone, The Mystery of Edwin Drood, and most recently, Mr. Burns, a post-electric play), a frequent sound designer (including for this season’s productions of Failure: A Love Story and Mr. Burns, a post-electric play) and a playwright (Good Bye, Mary Rose, Dinosaur Pirates from Outerspace! and Alice in Wonderland).
-Mo is a Holy Cross grad who studied acting and directing at Trinity Rep Conservatory, and she received her MFA in directing from UCSD.
-Twice nominated for the prestigious Richard E. Sherwood Award at the Mark Taper Forum, many of her productions have been named among the favorites in the Cape Cod Times annual “Favorite plays of….”
-She is a well-respected acting teacher and coach and teaches acting and directing through Cape Rep’s Theatrelab and for the Harwich Junior Theatre.
-She is married to the playwright/director/actor Art Devine and they live in Harwich with their three boys, Paddo, Seamus and Macklin and their totally cool dog, Fergus. maurahanlon.com
+Maura Hanlon is the Associate Artistic Director at Cape Rep Theatre.
+She has directed many, many plays at Cape Rep, and quite a few elsewhere.
+Favorite directing credits include Men on Boats, Failure: A Love Story, Jerusalem, Eurydice, Wintertime, The Rose Tattoo (Cape Rep) and Peter Pan and Wendy (HJT).
+Mo is also a sometime actor (including Cape Rep’s Mamma Mia!, Fun Home, The Drowsy Chaperone, The Mystery of Edwin Drood, and Mr. Burns, a post-electric play), a frequent sound designer (My Name is Asher Lev, Topdog/Underdog, The Bottom of the Sky, to name just a few) and an occasional playwright (Good Bye, Mary Rose, Dinosaur Pirates from Outerspace!, which she also composed, and Alice in Wonderland).
+Mo is a graduate of Holy Cross where she was a French/Pre-Med major.
+She studied acting and directing at Trinity Rep Conservatory and received her MFA in directing from UCSD.
+She was twice nominated for the Richard E. Sherwood Award at the Mark Taper Forum and was offered a Drama League Directing Fellowship.
+Her productions have been named frequently in the Cape Cod Times annual “Favorite Shows of…” She is a well-respected acting teacher and coach, and teaches acting and directing through Cape Rep’s Theatrelab and YoCo.
+Extra-special thanks to her incredibly supportive family, Art, Paddo, Seamus and Macklin. maurahanlon.com

-JARED HAGAN, DEVELOPMENT AND MARKETING ASSOCIATE
+JARED HAGAN, MARKETING DIRECTOR

 JULIE ALLEN HAMILTON, BOX OFFICE AND FRONT OF HOUSE MANAGER

 Julie Allen Hamilton has been a member of the Cape Rep company as an actor and a director since 1993.
-She began working in the box office and the front of house in 2007(?).
+She began working in the box office and the front of house in 2007.
 She received her theater training at UMass/Amherst, and has worked throughout New England as a stage manager, company manager and as a director.
 Favorite Cape Rep roles include Puck (A Midsummer Night’s Dream), Red Head (The Love Talker), Paulina Escobar (Death And The Maiden) and June (Fifth Of July), and as a director: The Tempest, Macbeth, and How I Became A Pirate.
 Julie grew up on the Cape and considers herself very lucky to have found a creative home in this remarkable place.
 When not at the theater, you may find Julie playing on the beach with her sisters and family, cooking and baking in her kitchen, or hanging out at the Eastham Public Library.